 Monika DannemannJimi Hendrix’s girlfriend Monika Dannemann photographed him with the guitar he called Black Beauty on the day before he died.

-In September 1970, Hendrix was exhausted.
-Not only was he overworked and stressed, but he had enormous trouble sleeping — all while combatting a nasty flu.
-He and his German girlfriend Monika Dannemann spent the evening before his death at her Samarkand Hotel apartment.
+In September 1970, Jimi Hendrix was exhausted.
+Not only was he overworked and stressed, but he had enormous trouble sleeping — all while battling a nasty case of the flu.
+He and his girlfriend Monika Dannemann spent the evening before his death at her Samarkand Hotel apartment in London.

 After unwinding with some tea and hashish at Dannemann’s posh Notting Hill residence, the couple had dinner.
 At one point in the evening, Hendrix made a phone call to discuss getting out of his relationship with his manager Mike Jeffery.
-He and Dannemann shared a bottle of red wine over the night, after which Hendrix took a reinvigorating bath.
+He and Dannemann shared a bottle of red wine, after which Hendrix took a bath.

-Unfortunately, one of his business associates Pete Kameron was throwing a party that night — and Hendrix felt the need to attend.
+One of his business associates Pete Kameron was throwing a party that night — and Hendrix felt he had to attend.
 Brown writes that the musician ingested “at least one amphetamine tablet” known as a “Black Bomber” after Dannemann drove him to the party.

 Michael Ochs Archives/Getty Images Jimi Hendrix at the Monterey Pop Festival in 1967.